DataBrewery/cubes/doc/slicing_and_dicing.rst

 Getting dimension members might be useful for example for populating drill-downs or for providing an information to the user what he can use for slicing and dicing.
-In python there is :meth:`cubes.AggregationBrowser.members`.
+In python there is :meth:`cubes.Browser.members`.

 For example to get all countries present in a cell: